Epimetrics-Inc/website/_projects/COVID19.md

 Read our latest policy and technical briefs on responding to the COVID-19 pandemic, for the Philippines.

-Created by the joint study team of EpiMetrics Inc. with the University of the Philippines – College of Public Health, and the Ateneo School of Medicine and Public Health.
+Created by the joint study team of EpiMetrics Inc. with the University of the Philippines College of Public Health, and the Ateneo School of Medicine and Public Health.

 Click on the titles to download the files.

 # Policy and Technical Briefs
 <b> 1.
 Surveillance, Epidemiology, and Laboratory Activities </b>

-<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/posts/2020-04-02-COVID19/C19V1I3.pdf" target="_blank">A Rapid Review of Surveillance Strategies Against COVID 19.
+<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/2.pdf" target="_blank">Is ECQ Working?
+A COVID-19 Monitoring and Evaluation Guide for Government Response.
 23 March 2020</a>

 <b> 2.
 Community Mitigation Measures </b>

-<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/4.pdf" target="_blank">Social vaccine: A Review of Community Mitigation Interventions for Social Immunity.
+<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/3.pdf" target="_blank">Social vaccine: A Review of Community Mitigation Interventions for Social Immunity.
 23 March 2020</a>

 <b> 3.
 Medical Countermeasures: Diagnostic Devices, Vaccines, Therapeutics, and Respiratory Devices </b>

-<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/posts/2020-04-02-COVID19/C19V1I3.pdf" target="_blank">Watching the flare: A Rapid Review of Surveillance Strategies Against COVID 19.
+<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/4.pdf" target="_blank">Casting a wider net: A Rapid Review of Surveillance Strategies Against COVID 19.
 23 March 2020</a>

 <b> 4.
 Health Care System Preparedness and Response Activities </b>

-<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/posts/2020-04-02-COVID19/C19V1I3.pdf" target="_blank">Health Care System Preparedness and Response Activities for LGUs (Handout)</a>

-<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/posts/2020-04-02-COVID19/C19V1I3.pdf" target="_blank">Empowered Devolution: The COVID-19 Preparedness and Response System</a>
+<a href="https://github.com/Epimetrics-Inc/website/raw/master/assets/projects/c19/5.pdf" target="_blank">Empowered Devolution: The COVID-19 Preparedness and Response System</a>